Visiting Nepal and want to see the country’s top historical attractions?

 The best time to visit Pashupatinath Temple is at 6:30pm for the Aarti Ceremony.

-There’s nowhere in Nepal that feels as ancient as Pashupatinath Temple, making it one of the best historical places in Nepal.
+Pashupatinath Temple truly feels as ancient as it is, making it one of the best historical places in Nepal.

-Now that you’ve discovered the best historical places in Nepal, check out some related posts below…
+Now that you know the best historical places in Nepal, check out a related post below or explore more destinations.